logo

 Plot Summary

-In late 18th-century England, the dying Henry Dashwood extracts the promise that his son John, the sole heir of Norland Park, will generously provide for his stepmother and three half-sisters.
-However, on the entreaties of his wife Fanny, John hoards the estate’s wealth and gives his sisters no more than the scant inheritance indicated in the will.
-This results in a lowered standard of living for his stepmother and half-sisters, and damages their marriage prospects.
+In late 18th-century England, the dying Henry Dashwood makes his son, John, the sole heir of Norland Park, promise that he will generously provide for his stepmother and three half-sisters.
+However, on the entreaties of his wife, Fanny, John hoards the estate’s wealth and gives his sisters no more than the scant inheritance indicated in the will.
+This results in a lowered standard of living for his stepmother and half-sisters and damages their marriage prospects.

-The sisters bear this change in fortune differently.
-While Mrs. Dashwood and her second daughter Marianne exacerbate their misery, the sensible eldest daughter Elinor attempts to make the best of the situation.
+The sisters bear this change in fortune differently: While Mrs. Dashwood and Marianne, the youngest daughter, exacerbate their misery, the sensible eldest daughter, Elinor, attempts to make the best of the situation.
 Elinor ensures that the family lives within their means, sacrificing luxuries such as carriages.
-Mrs. Dashwood delays moving into another property when she observes an attachment between Elinor and Fanny’s brother Edward Ferrars.
+Mrs. Dashwood delays moving into another property when she observes an attachment between Elinor and Edward Ferrars, Fanny’s brother.
 While Marianne encourages Elinor's romance, Elinor is guarded, feeling that there is something holding Edward back and that she cannot be certain of his feelings towards her.
-Fanny also observes the attachment, and clearly voices her mother’s wish that Edward will marry a woman of fortune.
+Fanny also observes the attachment and clearly voices her mother’s wish that Edward will marry a woman of fortune.

 Insulted by the accusation that Elinor is trying to trap Edward into a disadvantageous marriage, Mrs. Dashwood removes her daughters to live at Barton Cottage in Devonshire, on the estate of Mrs. Dashwood’s relative, Sir John Middleton.
-Sir John and his mother-in-law Mrs. Jennings are generous and invite the Dashwood sisters often to their home, Barton Park.
-There, the Dashwood family meet the Middleton’s friend Colonel Brandon, 35, whom Marianne dismisses as a confirmed bachelor.
+Sir John and his mother-in-law, Mrs. Jennings, are generous and invite the Dashwood sisters often to their home, Barton Park.
+There, the Dashwood family meets the Middleton’s friend, Colonel Brandon, 35, whom Marianne dismisses as a confirmed bachelor.

-Meanwhile, Lucy Steele comes to London and gains the affections of Fanny and Mrs. Ferrars who she hopes will be her future sister and mother-in-law.
+Meanwhile, Lucy Steele comes to London and gains the affections of Fanny and Mrs. Ferrars, whom she hopes will be her future sister and mother-in-law.
 While Lucy brags about her conquest to Elinor, Fanny throws Lucy out of the house when she discovers the truth about her secret engagement to Edward.
-As Edward feels obliged to honor the terms of his engagement, Mrs. Ferrars cuts him off from his independent living.
-While Edward intends to eke out a modest income in the church, his fortune will be transferred to his younger brother Robert.
-Meanwhile, Colonel Brandon hears of Edward’s plight and engages Elinor to deliver the news that the parsonage at Delaford is available.
+As Edward feels obliged to honor the terms of his engagement, Mrs. Ferrars cuts him off from his living.
+While Edward intends to eke out a modest income in the church, his fortune will be transferred to his younger brother, Robert.
+Meanwhile, Colonel Brandon hears of Edward’s plight and tells Elinor to deliver the news that the parsonage at Delaford is available.

-The Dashwood sisters aim to make their way home via Cleveland, the estate of the Palmers, Mrs. Jennings’ daughter and brother-in-law.
-After many solitary rambles through the damp grounds, Marianne falls seriously ill.
-Elinor sits at her bedside while Colonel Brandon summons Mrs. Dashwood.
+The Dashwood sisters aim to make their way home via Cleveland, the estate of the Palmers, Mrs. Jennings’s daughter and brother-in-law.
+After many rambles through the damp grounds, Marianne falls seriously ill, and Elinor sits at her bedside while Colonel Brandon summons Mrs. Dashwood.
 One night, Elinor is surprised to find that Willoughby has come to explain himself and defend his actions.
-At the end of the interview, Elinor is moved by his enduring love for Marianne, yet still judges his character to be deficient.
+Elinor is moved by his enduring love for Marianne, yet she still judges his character to be deficient.
 When Mrs. Dashwood comes to Cleveland and is reassured that Marianne is recovering, she confesses to Elinor her hope that Marianne will marry Colonel Brandon.

 Back at Barton Cottage, Elinor is devastated to hear a report of Edward’s marriage to Lucy.
 However, a visit from Edward reveals that the marriage that has taken place was between his brother Robert and Lucy.
 Lucy switched her affection between the brothers, as Robert was the wealthier and more like her in temperament.
-Edward is relieved at being released from his old engagement, as it enables him to enter into a new one with Elinor, the woman who has long replaced Lucy in his affections.
-The couple get married and settle at Delaford Parsonage.
+Edward is relieved at being released from his old engagement, as it enables him to enter a new one with Elinor.
+The couple gets married and settles at Delaford Parsonage.
 Eventually, on the strong recommendations of her mother and sister, Marianne consents to marry Colonel Brandon.